shernandezp/TrackHub/public/help/en/management-overview.md

 description: Where a Manager configures their own account — the six section groups, how the collapsible sections work, and who can open the screen.
 category: administration
 screens: [manageAdmin]
-related: [users-roles-groups, units-devices, documents, public-links, alerts-notifications]
+related: [users-roles-groups, units-devices, documents, public-links, alerts-notifications, admin-account-setup]
 tags: [management, account, administration, sections, permissions]
 order: 10
 ---